 If formal objections remain at this time, the Steering Committee may choose to put the question of whether some or all work products satisfy charter requirements to a representative electorate.
-If the Steering Committee puts such a question to an electorate, and concludes that less than 75% of the electorate consider a work product to meet the charter requirements, then the work product will not be endorsed.
+If the Steering Committee puts the question to an electorate, and concludes that less than 75% of the electorate consider the work products to meet the charter requirements, then the work products will not be endorsed.

 If the Steering Committee believes that support could be increased by revising work products in response to specific objections, then it may request another draft/review cycle of the working group.

 The Steering Committee selects, and may replace, the working group's chair.